cdtj/days-in-turkey-bot/README.md

 # Days in Turkey Telegram Bot
-I get bored using Sheets to calcualte when I must to leave and when I'm able to enter.
+I get bored using Sheets to calculate when I must leave and when I'm able to enter.
 So here it is.

 ## Usage
 Reach the bot: [@TurkeyDaysBot](https://t.me/TurkeyDaysBot)